-Once Hn values for each order have been assigned, each stream order is processed separately (Figure 1b), and then merged together.
+Once H_n values for each order have been assigned, each stream order is processed separately (Fig. 1b), and then merged together.
 In areas of overlap, the highest order stream retains the values.
-Two datasets are produced as output: a map of the flooded river's upstream drainage area, and a map of the flooded river's Strahler stream order.
-Illustrations of these two outputs are shown in Figure 1c.
+Two datasets are produced as output: a map of the flooded river's upstream drainage area and a map of the flooded river's Strahler stream order.
+Illustrations of these two outputs are shown in Fig. 1c.

-2.1.2 Validating the River Flood Susceptibility Map
+2.1.2 Validating the river flood susceptibility map

 The RFSM is validated against both existing GFMs and observed flood events.
 Validation against GFMs is carried out for the whole African continent using the 100-year return period aggregated output of six GFMs from a previous model intercomparison study (Trigg et al., 2016a).
-The six GFMs that make up the aggregated output include CIMA-UNEP (Rudari et al., 2015), Fathom (Sampson et al., 2015), GLOFRIS (Winsemius et al., 2013, Ward et al., 2013), JRC (Dottori et al., 2016c), and U-Tokyo (Yamazaki et al., 2011).
+The six GFMs that make up the aggregated output include CIMA-UNEP (Rudari et al., 2015), Fathom (Sampson et al., 2015), GLOFRIS (Winsemius et al., 2013; Ward et al., 2013), JRC (Dottori et al., 2016c), and U-Tokyo (Yamazaki et al., 2011).
 To assess the credibility of the RFSM, it is also validated alongside an existing global geomorphological floodplain map (Nardi et al., 2019).
-For validation we split the African continent into eight major drainage basins (see Figure S3) according to the HydroBasin Level 2 classification (Lehner and Grill, 2013).
+For validation we split the African continent into eight major drainage basins (see Fig. S3 in the Supplement) according to the HydroBASIN Level 2 classification (Lehner and Grill, 2013).
 The results of the GFM validation show that the RFSM produces credible flood extents when compared with existing GFM outputs in Africa.
-The RFSM correctly captures over 90% of high agreement flood zones (where at least 5 out of 6 GFMs agree) in 7 of the 8 major drainage basins in Africa.
-In the East African basin, the RFSM captures 87% of this high agreement flood zone.
-Comparing CSI, HR and Bias scores for the RFSM and the existing global geomorphological floodplain map, the RFSM scores better in all the major drainage basins in Africa except for North Africa (where both maps score poorly due to the Sahara Desert).
+The RFSM correctly captures over 90 % of high-agreement flood zones (where at least five out of six GFMs agree) in seven of the eight major drainage basins in Africa.
+In the East African basin, the RFSM captures 87 % of this high-agreement flood zone.
+Comparing CSI, HR, and bias scores for the RFSM and the existing global geomorphological floodplain map, the RFSM scores better in all the major drainage basins in Africa except for North Africa (where both maps score poorly due to the Sahara Desert).
 The RFSM is also validated against observed flood events in Nigeria and Mozambique.
-The 2012 flooding in Nigeria and the 2007 floods in Mozambique affected four million people and over one hundred thousand people respectively (Bernhofen et al., 2018b).
-Validation data for both these flood events used in a previous GFM validation comparison study (Bernhofen et al., 2018a) is also used to validate the RFSM.
-The RFSM is validated against observed data in three validation regions: Lokoja, which is a narrow, confined floodplain at the confluence of Niger and Benue rivers in Nigeria; Idah, which is a flat and extensive floodplain south of Lokoja; and Chemba, which is an anabranching stretch of the Zambezi river just upstream of the delta in Mozambique.
-Validation of the RFSM against observed data from these historical flood events show that it performs similarly to the best performing GFMs in each of the three validation regions.
-Further detail about the validation of the RFSM can be found in section S2 of the Supplementary Material.
+The 2012 flooding in Nigeria and the 2007 floods in Mozambique affected four million people and over one hundred thousand people, respectively (Bernhofen et al., 2018b).
+Validation data for both these flood events used in a previous GFM validation comparison study (Bernhofen et al., 2018a) are also used to validate the RFSM.
+The RFSM is validated against observed data in three validation regions: Lokoja, which is a narrow, confined floodplain at the confluence of the Niger and Benue rivers in Nigeria; Idah, which is a flat and extensive floodplain south of Lokoja; and Chemba, which is an anabranching stretch of the Zambezi river just upstream of the delta in Mozambique.
+Validation of the RFSM against observed data from these historical flood events shows that it performs similarly to the best performing GFMs in each of the three validation regions.
+Further detail about the validation of the RFSM can be found in Sect.
+S2 of the Supplement.

 It is important to note the limitations of our methodology and geomorphological approaches in general.
 The RFSM does not account for flood protection measures and cannot communicate the probability of flooding in any location.
 It consistently represents a river's flood susceptibility based on the surrounding terrain alone.
 In regions where the floodplain boundaries are less distinguishable from the terrain, such as flat and low-lying areas, geomorphological approaches are prone to overprediction as they do not represent mass and momentum conservation.
-Our method's intended use is as a model-independent global 'first look' analysis to inform future hydrodynamic model development and use.
+Our method's intended use is as a model-independent global "first look" analysis to inform future hydrodynamic model development and use.